 - Another bit of snark related to the aforementioned urine tax: Vespasian's son Titus was expressing discomfort with raising Imperial funds with money from pee, and in response Vespasian gave Titus a coin from the day's haul and asked him, "Here.
 Does it stink?"
 Titus said, "No." Vespasian replied, "And yet it comes from piss."
 (This led to a proverb: "Pecunia non olet" — "Money does not stink.")

 - Dying Moment of Awesome: Vespasian's exit was classy: aware that he was breathing his last, he got someone to help him out of bed — so that he could die standing up.

 - Hereditary Republic: He was the first emperor to directly pass the throne down to his biological son, and would be the last to do so until Marcus Aurelius, more than a century later.
 Since this was in the 1st Century, when Rome was still pretending the Republic was alive, this first instance of primogeniture foreshadows the gradual shedding of republican norms in favor of monarchical ones.

 Titus (79 — 81)

 Vespasian's eldest son, who waged a successful war against the Jews early in his life, which would have long-lasting consequences for Christianity and Judaism.
-He also organized relief efforts after the eruption of Mount Vesuvius which devastated the surrounding area.
+He also organized relief efforts after the eruption of Mount Vesuvius which destroyed Pompeii and Herculaneum.
 Died of a sudden illness two years into his reign.
 Often seen as (one of) the best emperors by Roman authors, mostly by virtue of him reigning too shortly to piss any important group off too much.

 Domitian (81 — 96)